cadihowley/ScummDocs/docs/games/lucasarts.md

     kr  - Korean

 :::note
-Using this option does not change the language of the game, but rather is only used to select the appropriate font.
+Using the language option does not change the language of the game, as this is hard-coded.
+The option merely selects the appropriate font for the chosen language.
 :::